 Master of Science in Computer and Information Sciences

-The College of Charleston and The Citadel offer a joint graduate program leading to a master of science in computer and information sciences.
-The program is designed to serve a growing professional work force in computer science, information technology and software engineering in the Lowcountry of South Carolina.
+The Graduate School of the University of Charleston, South Carolina and The Citadel offer a joint graduate program leading to a master of science in computer and information sciences.
+The program is designed to serve a growing professional work force in computer science, cybersecurity, information technology and software engineering in the Lowcountry of South Carolina.

-The 33-credit-hour program offers three areas of specialization: computer science, information systems and software engineering.
+The 33-credit-hour program offers four areas of specialization: computer science, cybersecurity, information systems and software engineering.

 Courses are taught in the evenings or late afternoons, accommodating the schedules of most professional students.
-Courses are offered on both campuses, usually on alternating days, permitting full-time students to schedule up to four courses (12 credit hours) in a semester.
+Courses are offered at Harbor Walk East, one night a week, Monday through Thursday, permitting full-time students to schedule up to four courses (12 credit hours) in a semester.

 Program Specialization Areas